-4.5 Observation #5: Preference for Late Resolution of Uncertainty
+4.5.
+Observation #5: Preference for Late Resolution of Uncertainty

-Arai (1997) measured strength of preference (SOP) towards resolution timing for delayed prospects that varied by outcome probability and time delay.
-In this case we do not have present certainty equivalents at our disposal but have to rationalize strength of preference values.
+Arai (1997) measured strength of preference (SOP) toward resolution timing for delayed prospects that varied by outcome probability and time delay.
+In this case, we do not have present certainty equivalents at our disposal but have to rationalize SOP values.
 We report Arai (1997)'s findings on the prospect (5000, p; 0, 1 - p) listed in Table 1 on page 20 of his paper.
-Strength of preference was measured on a scale divided into 30 equal intervals, with SOP = 0 denoting strong preference for immediate resolution and SOP = 30 denoting strong preference for late resolution.
+SOP was measured on a scale divided into 30 equal intervals, with SOP = 0 denoting strong preference for immediate resolution and SOP = 30 denoting strong preference for late resolution.
 Thus, SOP = 15 signals indifference between immediate and late resolution of uncertainty.